teneko/redux-saga-promise/README.md

 ##  Promise action creation

-Use the following create promise actions.
+Use the following to create promise actions.

 ### Promise action with type